orta/youtube/dev-meme-dive/who-cancelled-jack-mcdade.md

 Hi, I'm Orta Therox - a developer/designer working on the TypeScript team at Microsoft.
 If you like these videos, you can sponsor my work on GitHub Sponsors.
-I'm a pretty active reader of twitter and an occasional writer, and have been thinking about deep dives into interesting trends I've seen lately.
+I'm a pretty active reader of twitter and an occasional writer, and saw another interesting event on the developer twitter which I couldn't get out of my head.

-My last video was about whether people should dog-pile on bad twitter takes, and I argued that most of the time quote-tweet dog piles don't really help anyone and mainly seem to be virtue signaling with a mix of making yourself feel better.
+My last video was about whether people should dog-pile on bad twitter takes, and I argued that most of the time quote-tweet dog piles don't really help anyone and mainly seem to be virtue signaling with a mix of making yourself feel better briefly.

 This week however, an interesting case-study just came up, of someone choosing to self-immolate on Twitter via their blog.